michaeldallariva/MichkaMC/README.md

 - Encrypted local chat history, delete a conversation or a single message, and block a sender.
 - Your chosen display name travels inside the encrypted body, so contacts see your name without the relay ever learning it.

-### Calendar, To-do and Contacts
+### Calendar, To-do, Contacts and Vault

 - Local calendar with a month grid, per-day events, all-day toggle, start and end date and time, location and notes.
-- To-dos and notes with due dates and a done state.
+- To-dos with due dates and a done state.
-- Contacts with manual create, edit and delete, vCard (.vcf) import, and long-press to email a contact.
+- Contacts with manual create, edit and delete, vCard (.vcf) import and export, and long-press to email a contact.
+- A secure vault for passwords and private notes, protected by a second, separate passphrase, with each item encrypted under its own key on top of the encrypted database.
-- All three work with no email account configured.
+- All of these work with no email account configured.

 ### Security and privacy